 Episode - 7F10

-In Bart Gets Hit By A Car Bart is hit by Mr. Burns' car and falls into a coma.
+In Bart Gets Hit by a Car, Bart is hit by Mr. Burns's car and falls into a coma.
 When he wakes up his family tries to create a lawsuit against Mr. Burns.
-Both Burns and the Simpsons exaggarate Bart's injuries, wich leads to yet another strain on Marge and Homer's marriage.
+Both Burns and the Simpsons exaggarate Bart's injuries, which leads to yet another strain on Marge and Homer's marriage.

 This episode contains examples of:

 - Affably Evil: Satan in this episode is quite pleasant and polite to Bart.

 - Ambulance Chaser: Lionel Hutz.
 It's even mentioned the Simpsons first saw him when he was chasing Bart's ambulance.
 When Homer comes to see him, Hutz hears an ambulance and decides not to go after it this time since he's already got a case.